Like Mike

 Like Mike is a 2002 American sports comedy film directed by John Schultz and written by Michael Elliot and Jordan Moffet.
-Starring Lil' Bow Wow, Morris Chestnut, Jonathan Lipnicki, Robert Forster, Crispin Glover and Eugene Levy, the film follows an orphan who gets basketball talents after finding an old pair of sneakers that once belonged to Michael Jordan.
+Starring Lil' Bow Wow, Morris Chestnut, Jonathan Lipnicki, Brenda Song, Robert Forster, Crispin Glover, and Eugene Levy, the film follows an orphan who gets basketball talents after finding an old pair of sneakers that once belonged to Michael Jordan.

 It was produced by NBA Productions, and features cameo appearances by NBA players.
 The film was released on July 3, 2002, by 20th Century Fox, three years after Jordan left the Chicago Bulls, one year before Jordan retired for the third (and last) time from the NBA, and during his playing career with the Washington Wizards (Jordan's first retirement was 1993).

-Despite receiving mixed reviews from critics, Like Mike was a moderate box office success, grossing $62.3 million worldwide against a $30 million budget.
+Like Mike received mixed reviews from critics.
 In later years, the film became a fan favorite among basketball fans.

 Plot

-Calvin Cambridge and his two best friends, Murph and Reg Stevens, live in an orphanage.
-Murph is the youngest of the trio, and has a very close bond with Calvin.
-At night they all have to sell chocolate for the troublesome orphanage director, Stan Bittleman, after each home game of the NBA team, the Los Angeles Knights (a parody of the Los Angeles Clippers).
+13-year-old Calvin Cambridge and his two best friends, Murph and Reg Stevens, live in an orphanage in Los Angeles.
+At night, they all have to sell chocolate for the troublesome orphanage director, Stan Bittleman, at the STAPLES Center, after each home game of the NBA team, the Los Angeles Knights (a parody of the Los Angeles Clippers).
 Calvin meets the team's coach, who is impressed by Calvin's knowledge of basketball and honesty about the chocolates, and offers Calvin tickets for the next game.
 Inside a thrift store donation box, Calvin finds a pair of old sneakers with the initials "MJ" written on them; once worn by Michael Jordan.
 A jealous bully named Ox steals the sneakers and throws them onto an overhead power line.
 When Calvin tries to retrieve them that night during a rainstorm, he is shocked by a lightning bolt.

-Calvin and his friends attend the basketball game between the Knights and the Minnesota Timberwolves.
-After the second quarter ends, the team's star player, Tracy Reynolds, prepares for a halftime contest.
-Calvin's ticket number is called and he goes one on one with Tracy.
-Calvin ends the contest with a slam dunk after bouncing the ball off the backboard.
-After a long moment of stunned silence, Calvin receives a standing ovation from Reg and the crowd.
-Calvin is signed to a one-day contract by the Knights and prepares for his first game with them, but realizes that he is not there to play.
+The next day, Calvin and his friends attend the game between the Knights and the Minnesota Timberwolves.
+During a halftime contest, Calvin's ticket number is called and he goes one-on-one with the Knights' star player, Tracy Reynolds.
+He ends the contest with a slam dunk after bouncing the ball off the backboard.
+After a long moment of stunned silence, Calvin receives a standing ovation from his friends and the crowd, and gets signed to a one-day contract by the Knights and prepares for his first game with them, but discovers that he is not there to play.
 When the Knights play the San Antonio Spurs they start losing badly and Coach Wagner decides to let Calvin play in the fourth quarter.
 Calvin leads a comeback against the Spurs and they win, leading to Calvin getting a season contract.
-Reynolds becomes his mentor since Calvin is still a minor.
 Calvin brings teamwork to the Knights and makes them one of the best teams in the league.